Gianluigi Buffon: 2019–2021: record-breaking appearances

-Return to Parma
+Return to Parma and retirement

-On 17 June 2021, after days of speculation following his departure from Juventus, newly-relegated Parma announced the return of Buffon through a short video posted on the club's official Twitter account.
+On 17 June 2021, after days of speculation following his departure from Juventus, newly relegated Parma announced the return of Buffon through a short video posted on the club's official Twitter account.
 Upon winning the Coppa Italia in his last season at Juventus, many expected that it was going to be the end of his career.
-Instead, he announced that he was going to join his boyhood club and this marked 20 years since he left Parma for Juventus in 2001.
+Instead, he announced that he was going to join his boyhood club; this marked 20 years since he left Parma for Juventus in 2001.
 On 20 August 2021, Buffon made his first appearance, conceding a late equaliser in a 2–2 away draw against Frosinone.

-On 5 February 2022, following a 0–0 away draw against Benevento in Serie B, Buffon became the first goalkeeper ever in men's association football to keep 500 clean sheets (322 with Juventus, 92 with Parma, nine with PSG and 77 with Italy).
-On 28 February, Parma announced Buffon's contract extension until 2024, which will keep him playing until the age of 46.
+On 5 February 2022, following a 0–0 away draw against Benevento in Serie B, Buffon became the first goalkeeper ever in men's association football to keep 500 clean sheets (322 with Juventus, 92 with Parma, 9 with PSG and 77 with Italy).
+On 28 February, Parma announced Buffon's contract extension until 2024, which would have kept him playing until the age of 46.

+On 2 August 2023, at the age of 45 and after a 28-year playing career, Buffon announced his retirement from professional football.
+His final career appearance was on 30 May of that year, in the first leg of the semi-finals of the 2022–23 Serie B promotion play-offs; Parma lost out to 3–2 to eventual winners Cagliari after leading 2–0 at half-time, with Buffon going off injured at the break, which ruled him out of the second leg.

 International career

 Youth career, early call-ups and Euro 2000 qualification

-Buffon has represented Italy at all youth levels, from the under-16 side to the under-23 side, as well as the Olympic side in 1996.
-With the Italy under-16 side, he reached the final of the 1993 UEFA European Under-16 Championship, saving two penalties and even scoring one himself in the quarter-final shootout victory over Spain, and subsequently saving three penalties – but also missing one himself – in the semi-final shootout victory over Czechoslovakia.
-With the Italy U-17 side he took part at the 1993 FIFA U-17 World Championship in Japan.
-In 1995, he reached the final of the UEFA European Under-19 Championship with the Italian U-19 side.
-He was most notably a member of Italy's 1996 UEFA European Under-21 Championship-winning squad.
+Buffon represented Italy at all youth levels, from the under-16 side to the under-23 side, as well as the Olympic side in 1996.
+With the under-16 side, he reached the final of the 1993 UEFA European Under-16 Championship, saving two penalties and even scoring one himself in the quarter-final shootout victory over Spain, and subsequently saving three penalties – but also missing one himself – in the semi-final shootout victory over Czechoslovakia.
+With the Italy under-17 side he took part at the 1993 FIFA U-17 World Championship in Japan.
+In 1995, he reached the final of the UEFA European under-19 Championship with the Italian under-19 side.
+He was a member of Italy's 1996 UEFA European Under-21 Championship-winning squad.
 Buffon was a member of the Italy squad that won the gold medal for football at the 1997 Mediterranean Games in Bari, on home soil.
-Buffon currently holds the record for the most clean sheets with the Italian national side.
+Buffon currently holds the record for the most clean sheets with the Italy national side.